SisypheanHUS/SisypheanHUS/README.md

 🎓 I’m currently an undergraduate student majoring in Applied Mathematics at VNU – University of Science (2022–2026).
 📌 I’m passionate about quantitative finance, stochastic calculus, and mathematical modeling.
 My career goal is to pursue a Master's ( maybe PhD ? ) degree in Applied Mathematics and probably work in something fun?

-+ I'm currently a Research Consultant at WorldQuant BRAIN, where I develop predictive models (alphas) using Python and WorldQuant’s internal language.
++ I'm currently a Research Consultant at WorldQuant, where I develop predictive models (alphas) using Python and WorldQuant’s internal language.
 My work has consistently ranked in the top 2% out of 7,000+ consultants.

 + I’ve also interned at Institute of Physics, Vietnam Academy of Science and Technology and participated in a research program in Mathematical Biology at NWU, Japan, where I worked on ODEs and stochastic simulations.
 - My favorite quote 💬 : "The struggle itself ... is enough to fill a man's heart.
 One must imagine Sisyphus happy."